kaivalyadurafe99/SMS-Spam-Detection/README.md

 # SMS-Spam-Detection
 .
 The main objective is to detect whether the sms are spam or not.

 .
-Further the model implementation starts with the NLP text preprocessing techniques using NLTK library
+Further the model implementation starts with the NLP text preprocessing techniques using NLTK library.

 .
 Visualized some insights using the Matplotlib and Seaborn libraries in Python.